Mostofa-Abedin/FullStack-Mock/PartBSubmission/Readme.md

 New/Dev Wireframe:
 ![Photo of new admin dashboard page wireframe](./docs/Wireframes/client-dashbaord-wireframe-new.png)

-## Setup Instructions @ Trenton to start
+## Setup Instructions

 ### Environment variables

 In order to run the application, two `.env` files are required in the `frontend` and `backend` directories.
 Starting with the `backend` directory, an `.env` file is required with two enviroment variables: `MONGO_URI=string` and `PORT=PORTNUMBER`. `MONGO_URI` must be a [connection string](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string) which will then connect the backend to a MongoDB cluster. `Port` must be a choice of port to run the backend/server on.
+A local database can be used to run the application, using a env variable `MONGO_URI=mongodb://localhost:27017/localDatabase` or to utilise the production database `MONGO_URI=mongodb+srv://Admin:qazmokfgh7@cluster0.3efwx.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0` will work.

 For the `frontend` directory, an `.env` file is required with a single environment variable `VITE_API_URL=http://localhost:PORTNUMBER`.
 The choice of port number is open to the user, but must match the choice of port number chosen in the backend directory.
 The port number that the frontend/React application runs on is configured in `frontend/vite.config.js`